GUIDELINES FOR BIDS

 Final Report, Evaluation and Recommendations

-Within one month of nomination, the PC Chair will submit to the ECCAI Board a detailed, itemized budget proposal for the PC activities.
-This budget must be approved by the OC Chair and the ECCAI Board.
+Within one month of nomination, the PC Chair will submit to the EurAI Board a detailed, itemized budget proposal for the PC activities.
+This budget must be approved by the OC Chair and the EurAI Board.
 Budget overruns are to be avoided.
-Quite exceptionally, they may be allowed but require the advance approval of the OC Chair and the ECCAI Board.
+Quite exceptionally, they may be allowed but require the advance approval of the OC Chair and the EurAI Board.

 The budget should include expenses for the programme committee meeting, postage, telephone and courrier costs, and possibly expenses for a trip to visit the conference site by the PC Chair.